SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution "Initial Scope"
     The initial scope supports an add-on product consisting of **one** software component.
 Furthermore, this software component can not be used in multiple add-on products.
     All packages of a software component must have the same namespace as the software component itself.
+And initially only the master branch of software components shall be used.

 ### Software Product Version